 We, as a country, cannot allow this to continue.

-This WEAAD (World Elder Abuse Awareness Day), CanAge, Elder Abuse Prevention Ontario, and Canadian Network for the Prevention of Elder Abuse are teaming up to create a national conversation around elder abuse prevention and what you can do to uphold and protect the rights of seniors in your community.
+This WEAAD (World Elder Abuse Awareness Day), CanAge, Elder Abuse Prevention Ontario, and Canadian Network for the Prevention of Elder Abuse teamed up to create a national conversation around elder abuse prevention and what you can do to uphold and protect the rights of seniors in your community.

-This is the main event of WEAAD—a not-to-be-missed interactive experience that brings together a panel of experts, political figures, advocates and concerned people like you to engage in an inspiring discussion about how we, as a country, can end elder abuse and protect the rights of older people.
+Our national online event brought together a panel of experts, political figures, advocates and 100’s of concerned people like you to engage in an inspiring discussion about how we, as a country, can end elder abuse and protect the rights of older people.

 Get the Facts